 - Remove all Suffocation & Strangulation Hazards

 Once you have the sleeping arrangement established it’s important to assess the room for potential hazards that put your toddler at risk.
-This includes blind cords and other cords on lamps and electric appliances such as TVs and lamps.
+This includes blind cords and other cords on lamps and electric appliances such as TVs.
 Ensure you secure these appropriately and if necessary remove them completely.
-Once you’ve taken the time to “toddler-proof” the bedroom, spend some time looking for other potential hazards, for instance, are power outlets secured?
+Now that you’ve taken the time to “toddler-proof” the bedroom, what’s next?
+Spend some time looking for other potential hazards.
+For instance, are all power outlets secured?

 - Check Smoke Alarms

-If you don’t have smoke alarms fitted in your home, it may be time to change that.
+If you don’t have smoke alarms fitted in your home, it’s time to change that.
 They will keep you and your family safe.
-It may be a good idea to teach your child what to do in the event of a fire too, for instance to make their way to the nearest windows if they are on an upper floor.
+It may be a good idea to teach your child what to do in the event of a fire too.

 - Don’t Forget About Carbon Monoxide

-Carbon monoxide is often overlooked by many homeowners, but what makes it dangerous is that it’s an odorless, colorless and toxic gas, so it’s certainly worth having CO detectors installed.
-Make sure to fit them near any combustible appliance, which includes boilers, stoves and fireplaces.
+Carbon monoxide is often overlooked by many homeowners.
+What makes it dangerous is that it’s an odorless, colorless, and toxic gas.
+It’s certainly worth having CO detectors installed.
+Make sure to fit them as directed by the manufacturer.

 - Keep Your Child Informed

 Once your child reaches an age where they can communicate and remember information, make sure you equip them with key details that could be extremely helpful in the event of a crisis.
-You may have to repeat yourself many times, but ensure they can provide your name, address and telephone number.
-If they ever find themselves in an unfortunate set of circumstances, at least you will know they can provide some assistance to the emergency services, where time is of paramount importance.
+You may have to repeat yourself many times!
+But ensure they can provide your name, and eventually telephone number and address.
+If they ever find themselves in an unfortunate circumstance, at least you will know they can provide some assistance to the emergency services.

-Judith McLean is a mother of four, educator and has written extensively on the topic of parenting.
+Judith McLean is a mother of four, an educator, and has written extensively on the topic of parenting.
 Find more of Judith at MomBible.com